A highflier across corporate and disputes practices alike, Alston & Bird’s name is spreading as the crow flies…

 The first stage: recruitment on and off campus

-Alston & Bird recruits from nearly 40 law schools and job fairs each year.
-It also conducts resume collections at 25 schools nationwide.
-The firm takes a “one-firm approach” to law school recruitment, which Chief Legal Talent Partner, Liz Price, tells us means “that students may express an interest in any of our offices regardless of the office(s) represented by our interviewers.”
-At each school, the firm will interview between 18 and 40 candidates depending on the number of schedules for which they have registered.
-Interviews are conducted by teams of “enthusiastic” lawyers – usually one partner and one associate who are alumni of the school.
+Alston & Bird recruits through direct applications submitted on its website, resume collections, and job fairs.
+Its online job portal opens to 2L candidates no later than May 1.
+The firm takes a “one-firm approach” to law school recruitment, which Chief Legal Talent Partner, Holly Hawkins Saporito, tells us “permits students to express interest in any of our offices when interviewing.”
+At each job fair, the firm will interview between 18 to 40 candidates depending on the number of schedules for which they have registered.
+Interviews are conducted by teams of “enthusiastic” lawyers – usually one partner and one associate.

-Interviews focus on “three key factors – desired office location, disposition, and a genuine interest in our firm,” says Price.
+Interviews focus on “four key factors – preferred office location, skills and behaviours, integrity and character, and a genuine interest in Alston & Bird” says Saporito.
 Interviewers also note that while they are interested in an interviewee’s practice area interest, they understand that not everyone knows exactly what they want to practice so early in their career.
+“We do, however, want to make sure that a particular candidate is a good cultural fit, and we want to get to know them as a person” explained Saporito.

 Top tips for this stage: